Find a local pick your own farm here!

 • The Berry Farm TN - Uses natural growing practices, apples, blueberries, herbs or spices, Fresh eggs, gift shop

 620 Towee Falls Road, Tellico Plains, TN 37385.
 Phone: (423) 253-2835.
 Email: theberryfarmtn@gmail.com.
 Open: Thursday to Sunday 8am to 6 pm when berries are in season, typically Late June through Late July; closed Monday to Wednesday.
 Directions: Click here for a map and directions.
 We use natural practices, but are not seeking organic certification.
-Payment: Cash, Debit cards, Visa, MasterCard, Discover, AmEx. .A.k.a, "Santa's Berry Farm".
-(UPDATED: June 15, 2020)
+Payment: Cash, Debit cards, Visa, MasterCard, Discover, AmEx. .A.k.a, "Santa's Berry Farm". [ Click here to update the listing ] (UPDATED: May 8, 2025, JBS) (UPDATED: June 15, 2020)

 • Tsali Notch Vineyard - Muscadines, grapes, pumpkins, restrooms, picnic area

-A visitor writes on September 20, 2013: "We just returned from a very successful "picking."
+Comments from a visitor on September 20, 2013: "We just returned from a very successful "picking."
 The people here are friendly and eager to help and the muscadines are wonderful.
 We are already talking about when to schedule net year's trip.
 Oh, yes, their directions are spot on."

 Polk County